What does “Your tax return is still being processed” mean?

 Remember everybody’s tax obligations are different

-The IRS still has your return but things are essentially on hold until the IRS corrects any issues and/or gets the additional information from you to continue processing your return.
-You will either get directions on WMR or IRS2Go or the IRS will contact you with a notice by mail.
-Follow the provided instructions and return any additional information ASAP to get your potential refund and reduce any further delays.
-Talk to your accountant, tax advocate or tax professional if you are not clear on what the IRS is asking for or you don’t get an update after 21 days.
+Additional information is required to fully process your tax return.
+Depending on the circumstances, the IRS will send you an explanation or guidance by mail.
+The IRS still has your return but things are essentially on hold until the IRS gets the additional information from you to continue processing your tax return.
+You will either get directions on WMR or IRS2Go or the IRS will contact you by mail.
+Please return any additional information as soon as possible following the instructions provided to obtain a possible refund and minimize any further delay.
+If you are unsure of the IRS requirements, please consult your accountant, tax advocate, or tax professional.

 Having online access to your Account Transcripts can help you see what is going on inside your account

-Transcript of somebody with the “Still Being Processed” message on WMR
+Transcript with the “Still Being Processed” message on WMR

-Identy Verification was completed this is a updated copy of the account transcript
+Identity Verification was completed this is an updated copy of the account transcript